 Whether you're tuning your engine or just doing a scheduled oil change, you need a solid way to hold the hood up as you work.
-MRT hood struts are the original no-drill hood strut that’s functional, rugged, stylish and ridiculously easy to install.
-Replacing the flimsy factory prop rod with this sturdy lift support improves garage safety while adding a performance look that is sure to impress at racetracks and car shows.
-And you won't have to sully your machine by drilling holes in the hood.
-Get a set of MRT hood struts for your Bronco, Explorer, Maverick, Mustang or Focus and see why they're an effective aftermarket upgrade over OEM.
+MRT hood struts are the original no-drill hood strut that are functional, rugged, stylish and ridiculously easy to install.
+Replacing the flimsy factory prop rod with this sturdy lift support improves garage safety while adding a performance look that is sure to impress at racetracks and car shows - and you won't have to sully your machine by drilling holes in the hood.
+Get a set of MRT hood struts for your Ford car, truck or SUV and see why they're an effective aftermarket upgrade over OEM.

-We carry handcrafted hood struts for every generation of Mustang along with newer Focus, Explorer, Bronco and Maverick models.
-Get an MRT hood strut kit for any Mustang, including rarer models like the GT350.
+We carry handcrafted hood struts for almost every generation of Mustang along with newer Focus, Explorer, Bronco and Maverick models.
+Get an MRT Mustang hood strut kit for models past and present, including rarer models like the GT350.
 These struts use OEM hood attachment points and can be installed in 15 minutes or less using just a 10mm wrench.
 You don't even need extra bolts.
 The strut brackets are made of high-quality steel that will last through countless maintenance and modding projects.
-If your vehicle has an aftermarket hood, call us at 734-455-5807 give us the hood's weight.
+If your vehicle has an aftermarket hood, call us at 734-455-5807 and give us the hood's weight.
 We'll supply the right strut cylinder size so it will function like a factory hood strut.

 Hood Struts FAQs

-What are the benefits of adding hood strut kit?
+What are the benefits of adding a hood strut kit?

-Will removing the engine prop rod provide a weight savings?
+Will removing the engine prop rod provide weight savings?

-- You are replacing a simple rod with 4 brackets – 2 for the hood passenger and driver side and 2 for the fender passenger and driver side.
+Not necessarily.
+You are replacing a simple rod with four brackets - two for the hood passenger and driver side and two for the fender passenger and driver side.
 Although this may not reduce the overall weight, vehicle hood struts have many other advantages that make them worthwhile.

 Can I use a kit designed for the OE stock Mustang, Explorer, Focus or Bronco when I have an aftermarket hood?

-- No – the kit uses pressurized gas cylinders to support the hood weight.
-Too much pressure on a light hood, could cause bulging or alignment issues and too little pressure could cause the hood to fall.
+No - the kit uses pressurized gas cylinders to support the hood weight.
+Too much pressure on a light hood could cause bulging or alignment issues and too little pressure could cause the hood to fall.
 Contact us if you have an aftermarket hood; we can custom-build the correct gas struts for your hood based on its weight.
 Aftermarket caster camber plats can also interfere with installing hood struts.

-Does hood alignment change when you add hood struts to replace prop rod?
+Does hood alignment change when you add hood struts to replace the prop rod?

 What makes a good hood strut or hood lift?